juliendoutre/cellular-automaton/README.md

 ### Build

-To create the binary, run
+Run
 ```
 make
 ```
-in the project directory.
+in the project directory to generate a binary called `automaton`.